What is Solicitor Certification for Apostille Legalisation?

 Documents That Usually Do Not Require Solicitor Certification

-Some official UK documents already contain a recognised public official’s signature or stamp, meaning they can be sent directly for apostille legalisation without solicitor involvement.
+Some official UK documents already include a recognised public official’s signature or stamp, which means they can be sent directly for apostille legalisation without solicitor certification.
 Common examples include:

 - Court-issued documents